primeosu/apg_challenge/README.md

 ## Description

 Included below is a brief overview of the project structure and workflow.
-This project uses the LAMP web stack to handle file processing and data normalization, as I felt that using Ruby on Rails would be a bit heavy for the application purpose.
+This project uses the LAMP web stack to handle file processing and data normalization.
+The helper files that are used to perform database operations utilize an object orientated architecture.

 ### Structure